 Not even Wisconsin’s sweetheart Frank Lloyd Wright could come up with a design better than the one that stands on Wisconsin & 8th.

-Golda Meir, the former prime minister of Israel, is one of the Milwaukee area’s most impressive exports (come at me, Mark Ruffalo), and she’s the namesake of UW-Milwaukee’s library.
+Golda Meir, the former prime minister of Israel, is one of the Milwaukee area’s most impressive exports (come at us, Mark Ruffalo).
+She’s the namesake of UW-Milwaukee’s library.

 The building was constructed in 1967, just two years before Meir took leadership, and like many Brutalist buildings of this period, it looks like a stately, impenetrable fortress on the outside.
 It really does feel like you’re walking into a serious place where serious work gets done, but once you get inside, the building’s pleasant utilitarianism becomes comforting.

 The ambiance manages to be both buzzy and quiet, the layout both maze-like and logical, the atmosphere both creative and intellectual, and the décor stodgy yet pleasantly familiar.
 There’s dozens of different work areas and stations to choose from, but try traveling to the second or third floor, making your way through the labyrinthe stacks, and finding the most far-flung corner you can.
-(My vote is for the second-floor nook that overlooks Hartford Avenue, across from Enderis Hall.)
+(Our vote is for the second-floor nook that overlooks Hartford Avenue, across from Enderis Hall.
+Race ya there.)

 Here, surrounded, by scores of books loaded with all the world’s knowledge and the aging-paper smell of all the world’s knowledge, there’s no way you won’t get work done.